dsikar/jsoknit/README.md

 # jsoknit
 Jsoknit interface definition

+# INTRODUCTION

+The initial objectives of Jsoknit are 1) to create a JSON based method of defining embedded software functions such that functions may be called remotely, 2) to create a parser able to deal with a jsoknit definition such that an interface may be readily available for controlling embedded software, 3) to facilitate IOT/IOE implementations by providing a single and consistent standard.

+By creating a consistent interface definition, that may be handled by guests in a wide spectrum of computing devices, the hardware interface may be completely abstracted and potentially eliminated in some cases.

 Once a jsoknit enabled device receives a libdef request, it returns a JSON string containing a libdef object consisting of:
 1. def attribute with a unique identifier to be used in acknowledgement